 - Temporary housing can consist of a cash housing allowance, utilities, and/or employer-provided housing that, in any case, is (1) expected to be provided for 24 months or less and (2) not your permanent residence or used toward your permanent residence.
 The value of temporary housing is excluded when determining whether your compensation is above the threshold.

 - You cannot work for the same employer from which you retired, regardless of the amount of compensation that you will receive.

 - Before beginning work, you must obtain the approval of the bishop (or, in the bishop’s absence, the Ecclesiastical Authority) of the diocese where you will be working.
-The bishop (or the Ecclesiastical Authority) must certify that:

-- If you will be working for the same employer from which you retired:
+- If you will be working for the same employer from which you retired,

-- If you are under age 65, you must demonstrate that you had a bona fide severance from employment prior to your return to work.
+- if you are under age 65, you must demonstrate that you had a bona fide severance from employment prior to your return to work.

 CPF must approve your exception request.
 The total exception period(s) cannot exceed two years.
 You may apply for one exception for two years, or you may apply for multiple exceptions for shorter periods, as long as the total period for exceptions is not more than two years over your lifetime.
-Exceptions granted prior to January 1, 2018 will not count toward this two-year limit.
+Exceptions granted prior to January 1, 2018, will not count toward this two-year limit.
 To request an exception, please contact our Client Services group.

-There are no restrictions if you return to work outside the Episcopal Church.
-In addition, if you are age 72, which is the Mandatory Church Retirement Age, or older, there are no restrictions on returning to work in the Episcopal Church because you are not eligible to earn any additional Credited Service under the Clergy Pension Plan.
+There are no restrictions if you return to work outside The Episcopal Church.
+In addition, if you are age 72, which is the Mandatory Church Retirement Age, or older, there are no restrictions on returning to work in The Episcopal Church because you are not eligible to earn any additional Credited Service under the Clergy Pension Plan.